loansnap/git-branch-heads-resource/README.md

   all branches are tracked.
 * `exclude`: *Optional* A Regex for branches to be excluded.
 If not specified, no branches are excluded.
+* `changed_only`: *Optional* If true, the resource will only show the changed branch heads and not all of them.
+Useful for repos with many active branches.
+Defaults to false

 The `branch` configuration from the original resource is ignored for `check`.